TAKE3 has a “flair for the wild and unexpected” and “brings the refinement of a

 The genre-smashing, virtuosic-crossover trio with a flair for the wild and unexpected that describes their music as “where Bach and Bieber collide” – TAKE3 will bring to Lincoln Hall on Saturday night, October 8, at 7:30 PM on the eve of The Foxburg Fall Festival the refinement of a rigorous classical music background infused with rock-star charisma – featuring cross-over classically trained musicians, Lindsay Deutsch, violin; Mikala Schmitz, cello; and Grace Han, piano.

-TAKE3 makes it their mission to impart their love, passion and joy in music making to all who hear them, using their artistic ability as conduit for storytelling
+TAKE3 makes it their mission to impart their love, passion and joy in music making to all who hear them, using their artistic ability as a conduit for musical storytelling.

 The busy and widely-traveled group on the touring circuit, TAKE3 is visiting Performing Arts Centers and performing with orchestras in most of the 50 states this season.
 TAKE3’s interactive lighting shows, comedic stories of their journey from scales in conservatory practice rooms to pop music in packed stadiums, come together in unforgettable experiences that have fired up concert goers all over the nation.